Magazine (firearms): Detachable box magazines

 The Swiss Army evaluated the Luger pistol using a detachable box magazine in 7.65×21mm Parabellum and adopted it in 1900 as its standard sidearm.
 The Luger pistol was accepted by the Imperial German Navy in 1904.
 This version is known as Pistole 04 (or P.04).
 In 1908 the German Army adopted the Luger to replace the Reichsrevolver in front-line service.
 The Pistole 08 (or P.08) was chambered in 9×19mm Parabellum.
 The P.08 was the usual side arm for German Army personnel in both World Wars.

 The M1911 semi-automatic pistol set the standard for most modern handguns and likewise the mechanics of the handgun magazine.
 In most handguns the magazine follower engages a slide-stop to hold the slide back and keep the firearm out of battery when the magazine is empty and all rounds fired.
 Upon inserting a loaded magazine, the user depresses the slide stop, throwing the slide forward, stripping a round from the top of the magazine stack and chambering it.
 In single-action pistols this action keeps the hammer cocked back as the new round is chambered, keeping the gun ready to begin firing again.

 During World War One, detachable box magazines found favor, being used in all manner of firearms, such as pistols, light-machine guns, submachine guns, semi-automatic and automatic rifles.
 However, after the War to End All Wars, military planners failed to recognize the importance of automatic rifles and detachable box magazine concept, and instead maintained their traditional views and preference for clip-fed bolt-action rifles.
 As a result, many promising new automatic rifle designs that used detachable box magazines were abandoned.
-An important development that took place during this war was the invention of Schmeisser's Cone in 1916 by Hugo Schmeisser which allowed high-capacity double-stack, single-feed box magazine using guns to function reliably although it wasn't implemented on any of his designs until after World War One.
-The first reliable high-capacity double-stack, staggered-feed box magazine was developed by an American designer called Oscar V. Payne for the Thompson submachine gun around the same time as Schmeisser's Cone.